 Acorns: Paul Wray, Iowa State University

-Bark: Peter Jenkins, TreeInspection.com
+Bark and flowers: Peter Jenkins, TreeInspection.com